Gillian McKeith: Diagnostic techniques

 In her book You Are What You Eat, McKeith advocates examination of the tongue, the mapping of pimples, and detailed scrutiny of faecal matter and urine as indicators of health.
 She asserts that many exterior parts of the body provide insight into illness: "I always think of the tongue as being like a window to the organs.
 The extreme tip correlates to the heart, the bit slightly behind is the lungs.
 The right side shows what the gallbladder is up to and the left side the liver.
 The middle indicates the condition of your stomach and spleen, the back the kidneys, intestines and womb."
 These claims have no scientific basis.

 She assesses people's nutritional needs based on the appearance of their nails, hair, lips, and skin.
 She also attributes the presence of depression or PMS to mineral deficiencies, and maintains that the location of pimples can suggest the source of health problems.
 McKeith also argues that the appearance, smell and consistency of faeces can give clues to bodily malfunction.
-She frequently engages in this activity during her television shows, a technique that led Ben Goldacre, a physician who wrote for The Guardian at the time, to dub her "the awful poo lady".
+She frequently took up this practice during her television shows, a technique that led Ben Goldacre, a physician who wrote for The Guardian at the time, to dub her "the awful poo lady".